 Grilled Zucchini Pizza Slices

-Grilled Zucchini Pizza Slices are a healthier low-carb and gluten-free pizza option that just might satisfy that pizza craving, and this tasty recipe is one of the Top Ten Most Popular Low-Carb Zucchini Recipes on Kalyn’s Kitchen!
-It’s also Keto, low-glycemic, and can be South Beach Diet friendly with approved ingredients!
+Grilled Zucchini Pizza Slices are a healthier low-carb and gluten-free pizza option that just might satisfy that pizza craving, and this tasty recipe is one of the Top Ten Low-Carb Zucchini Recipes on Kalyn’s Kitchen!
+Use Grilling to find more recipes like this one.

 These Grilled Zucchini Pizza Slices have not only been hugely popular on the blog, but they’re perfect to make this time of year when those giant zucchinis seem to spring up overnight in the garden.
 If you don’t have a huge zucchini to slice for the pizza base, use smaller zucchini sliced lengthwise.
-This is a great way to fight that pizza craving, and if you use low-fat turkey pepperoni it’s a pretty diet-friendly recipe for a dish that’s loaded with pepperoni and cheese.
-Or for Keto, use any pepperoni you wish!
+This is a great way to fight that pizza craving, and it’s a pretty diet-friendly recipe for a dish that’s loaded with pepperoni and cheese.
+Use low-fat pepperoni if you prefer, or for Keto, use any pepperoni you wish!

 The idea for grilled zucchini used as a base for pizza toppings in these Grilled Zucchini Pizza Slices is one of those cooking ideas that swirl around in my head, and sometimes I’m never sure if I thought of it or saw it somewhere else.
 I kept wondering how it would work to arrange a marriage between Grilled Zucchini and Val’s Kid-Friendly Broiled Zucchini Rounds with Mozzarella and Pepperoni, with the offspring having a little pizza personality, and when I saw Alea’s Eggplant Pizza Bites on $5 Dinners, it convinced me to try it.